 Paralegal education programs are offered at colleges and universities.
 Colleges typically offer career programs that are focused on preparing graduates for the job market.
 As such, they specialize in the coursework needed to teach paralegal education without offering many general education programs.
 Career programs at a college often can be completed more quickly than a university degree.
 They can also prepare students for continuing on to university.
 A good college program should also include a practicum or internship.

 In addition to diplomas, some colleges may also issue certificates.
-Certificates are usually offered to students who have previously completed a group of paralegalsdegree in another field and wish to return to school to specialize as paralegals.
+Certificates are usually offered to students who have previously completed a degree in another field and wish to return to school to specialize as paralegals.
 Certificate programs are often shorter and more focused than diploma programs, and are geared toward working professionals.
 They are often available through the college’s continuing education department.

 At a university, students may earn a bachelor’s degree, which includes both focused coursework in paralegal education along with general education.
 Students with university degrees will have a broader understanding of many subjects in addition to more in depth understanding of their major focus.
 Some university students will continue on to law school, so they may still choose to work as paralegals in order to gain relevant experience before embarking on careers as a lawyers.